 Duncan has been a member of Amnesty International for 4 years, and a Director at Large for 2.
 His involvement with Amnesty began, and continues, as a member of the Church of the Redeemer Action Circle.
 He holds a B.A. in Theatre from the University of Toronto and an Associates Degree from the American Academy of Dramatic Arts in New York City.
 In over 20 years as an actor, he has toured and performed in almost every city and town in North America.
 During that time he has also organized student workshops, classes, and seminars.
 His passionate belief in the importance of engaging and inspiring our youth makes The Speaker’s Bureau one of his favourite roles with AI.
 Duncan has twice emceed events with the Iran Action Circle commemorating Yalda, as well as the sold out “Weaving Hope” event on behalf of Indigenous Peoples in Colombia.
 He is a member of the committee that worked to update the AITO bylaws, and recently directed and performed in the play “The Last Walk of Adolpho Ich,” at the AITO Regional Meeting.
 In addition, Duncan has worked with the UNHCR, and for 2 years emceed their World Refugee Day celebration held at Dundas Square.

 Lisa works at the Ontario Council for International Cooperation (OCIC), a membership-based international development non-profit organization, as the Director of Operations.
 She has an Honours B.A. with majors in Criminology and Sociology and minors in French and Indigenous Studies (formerly called Aboriginal Studies), from the University of Toronto, and Certificates in Project Management from Humber, Fundraising and Volunteer Management, Practical Management Strategies from George Brown, and has taken several courses in Organizational Management and Human Resources from Ryerson University.
-In her spare time, Lisa enjoys watching films, listening to music, reading, traveling, and crocheting.
+In her spare time, Lisa enjoys watching films, listening to music, reading, traveling, crocheting and crafting.